MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-item-application.md

 |01-01-20|1|0|10|1|

 ## <a name="inventory-decrease"></a>Inventory Decrease
 When you post an inventory decrease, an item application entry is created that links the inventory decrease to an inventory increase.
-This link is created by using the item’s costing method as a guideline.
+This link is created by using the item's costing method as a guideline.
 For items using FIFO, Standard, and Average costing methods, the linking is based on the first-in-first-out principle.
 The inventory decrease is applied to the inventory increase with the earliest posting date.
 For items using the LIFO costing method, the linking is based on the last-in-first-out principle.
 The inventory decrease is applied to the inventory increase with the most recent posting date.

 In the  **Item Ledger Entry** table, the **Remaining Quantity** field shows the quantity that has not yet been applied.
 If the remaining quantity is more than 0, then the **Open** check box is selected.